YouTube video link on this topic is shared below:

 Common Intention and Similar Intention

-Common intention does not mean the similar intention of several persons.
+Common intention does not mean similar intentions for several persons.
 To constitute common intention it is necessary that the intention of each one of them be known to the rest of them and shared by them.
-This section 34 is only a rule of evidence and does not create a substantive offence.
+This section 3 (5) is only a rule of evidence and does not create a substantive offence.
 This section only applies with other penal sections which deal with the punishment of the offence[2].

 In the case of Dukhmochan Pandey v.
-State of Bihar[3], the complainant had sent about 20 labours to his field for transplanting paddy.
+State of Bihar[3], the complainant had sent about 20 labourers to his field to transplant paddy.
 On the mid-day, the accused party came as a mob of about 200 people armed with various deadly weapons.
-They asked labourers to stop the work, and when the complainant objected to this, the two accused directed the mob to kill labourers.
-The mob started assaulted the labourers as a result of these two labours died.
+They asked labourers to stop the work, and when the complainant objected to this, the two accused directed the mob to kill the labourers.
+The mob started assaulting the labourers, and as a result, these two labourers died.
 When the police party reached, the mob fled from the spot.
-The death was established to have caused by injuries inflicted by shock and haemorrhage caused by injuries inflicted with sharp-pointed weapons.
+The death was established to have been caused by injuries inflicted by shock and haemorrhage caused by injuries inflicted with sharp-pointed weapons.

 The Supreme Court, in this case, held that: “Common intention which developed at the spur of the moment is different from the similar intention actuated a number of a person at the same time….the distinction between a common intention and similar intention may be fine but is nonetheless a real one and if overlooked, may lead to a miscarriage of justice….”